Get insider access

 Custom Color

 The Dell AW2723DF has an incredible SDR color gamut.
-It has full coverage of the commonly-used sRGB color space used in most web content, and it also has great coverage of the Adobe RGB color space used in some photo editing.
+It has full coverage of the commonly-used sRGB color space used in most web content, and it also has good coverage of the Adobe RGB color space used in some photo editing.

 8.5